Shynixn/BlockBall/README.md

 ## API

 * Reference the BlockBall.jar in your own projects.
-* If you are using maven you can add it from the central maven repository
+* If you are using maven or gradle you can add it from the central maven repository

 ### Maven